snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 The Snowplow data table is designed to be immutable: the data in each line should not change over time.
 Data points that we would expect to change over time (e.g. what cohort a particular user belongs to, how we classify a particular visitor) can be derived from Snowplow data.
 However, our recommendation is that these derived fields should be defined and calculated at analysis time, stored in a separate table and joined to the _Snowplow events table_ when performing any analysis.

-## Understanding the individual fields
+## Canonical event model

+The sections below go over the standard fields found in all Snowplow events.

 ### Common fields (platform and event independent)